philschonholzer/change-file-datetime/readme.md

 `./change-file-datetime -c -1800 *.txt`
 Subtract 30min of the creation date from all txt files.

-## Known bugs

-Time zone is set to +0100.
-This will cause problems in other time zones and with daylight saving.
-Sorry.

 ## Develop

 `ghci change-file-datetime.hs` to load the program